 |– claims to treatment of humans, broad software and method of doing business||– many forbid or severely narrow claims in these areas|

 |– many independent claims||– limited no. of indep claims|

 limited by examples

 |– scope of claims is often limited by examples|

 Foreign prosecution usually takes at least three to five years from filing to grant.
-The process is even longer in practice because patent applicants usually delay their file foreigns until about a year after filing their U.S. utility application (without PCT) and about two and years after filing their U.S. utility application (with PCT).
-Additional delays can occur where the applicant fails to request when filing the foreign application.
+The process is even longer in practice because patent applicants usually delay their foreign filings until about a year after filing their U.S. utility application (without PCT) and about two years after filing their U.S. utility application (with PCT).
+Additional delays can occur where the applicant fails to request examination when filing the foreign application.

 Some countries, notably Japan, do not allow incorporation by reference.
 Thus, if one files a formal PCT or U.S. utility application claiming priority provisional application, and incorporating figures or other information by reference without actually inserting the information into the formal application, a subsequent filing in Japan will omit all of that referenced information.
 European practice does allow incorporation by reference, but the EPO will sometimes require the applicant to remove the incorporation statement, and literally add into the application whatever material is supposed to be incorporated.
 Thus, if one tried to incorporate by reference an entire textbook on pharmaceutical development, the EPO might well require that the applicant copy into the application all material that he is actually incorporating.

 Most foreign countries have no such duty to disclose.
 Two exceptions are Japan and Australia, at least with respect to written prior art documents.